๐Ÿ’กIntro to Intellectual Property

 Why This Matters

-Think of IP types as existing on several spectrums: formal vs. informal protection (patents require registration; trade secrets don't), fixed vs. renewable duration (copyrights expire; trademarks can last forever), and functional vs. aesthetic coverage (utility patents protect how things work; design rights protect how they look).
-Don't just memorize the list—know what concept each IP type illustrates and be ready to compare them when an exam question presents a hypothetical invention, brand, or creative work.
+IP types exist on several useful spectrums: formal vs. informal protection (patents require registration; trade secrets don't), fixed vs. renewable duration (copyrights expire; trademarks can last forever), and functional vs. aesthetic coverage (utility patents protect how things work; design rights protect how they look).
+Don't just memorize the list.
+Know what concept each IP type illustrates, and be ready to compare them when an exam question presents a hypothetical invention, brand, or creative work.

 Protecting Innovation Through Disclosure